open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 ```

 Put another way, with client-side feature flagging we can separate flag [**evaluation**](/docs/specification/glossary#evaluating-flag-values) - passing an evaluation context through a set of rules in order to determine a flagging decision - from flag [**resolution**](/docs/specification/glossary#resolving-flag-values) - getting the flagging decision for a specific feature flag.

+## Keeping rulesets in sync for local-evaluated systems

+Flagging frameworks that use a local evaluation model don't have to contend with network calls for every evaluation, but they still need to keep their local rulesets up to date and allow the client-side app to respond to changes in those ruleset.
+Again, this means using caches to keep the most recent ruleset available.
+It also means that the flagging framework needs some eventing or callback mechanism to inform application code that the ruleset has changed and flagging decision needs to be re-evaluated.

 ## Client-side support in OpenFeature